This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A 2009 study published in Southern Medical Journal looked at the impact of chocolate on 28 healthy subjects and found that just one week of dark chocolate consumption improved lipid profiles, decreased platelet reactivity and reduced inflammation.

-Another review of ten studies showed that consuming flavonol chocolate was effective at reducing levels of total and bad LDL cholesterol, both of which are major risk factors for heart disease.
+Another review of 10 studies showed that consuming flavonol chocolate was effective at reducing levels of total and bad LDL cholesterol, both of which are major risk factors for heart disease.
+Dark chocolate also has been found in observational studies to help lower LDL and serum fasting blood glucose in diabetics.

 5. Better Cognitive Function